-- Failure of each school to recruit sufficient learners to make it viable; - Failure to ensure that the objectives of each school are met; - Failure to monitor and react accordingly to the requirement of our stakeholders; - Failure to assess and review the alliances and partnerships with other organisations; - Failure to ensure that Information Technology in the schools is maintained to the highest standard; - Failure to ensure that schools have adequate insurance cover; - Failure to monitor the effect of risks over which the schools have no or little control such as economic and natural disaster: - Failure of the Trust to recruit directors and governors who have the correct profile; - Failure of the Trust to produce open and regular management accounts; - Failure of the Trust to have financial management systems that prevent fraud; - Failure of the Trust to comply with legislative requirements; - Failure of the Trust and the Local Governing Board (LGB) of each school to ensure that the school have a robust organisational approach in place to deliver governance of the school; - Failure of the Trust and the LGB of each school to have procedures in place to cover the absence of the CEO of the Trust or other members of the senior management team; - Failure of the Trust to ensure that the Trust's estate is safe, well maintained, and complies with relevant regulations; and - Failure of the Trust to either eliminate or mitigate the risk related to cybercrime; and
+- Failure of each school to recruit sufficient learners to make it viable. - Failure to ensure that the objectives of each school are met. - Failure to monitor and react accordingly to the requirement of our stakeholders. - Failure to assess and review the alliances and partnerships with other organisations. - Failure to ensure that Information Technology in the schools is maintained to the highest standard. - Failure to ensure that schools have adequate insurance cover. - Failure to monitor the effect of risks over which the schools have no or little control such as economic and natural disaster. - Failure of the Trust to recruit directors and governors who have the correct profile. - Failure of the Trust to produce open and regular management accounts. - Failure of the Trust to have financial management systems that prevent fraud. - Failure of the Trust to comply with legislative requirements. - Failure of the Trust and the Local Governing Board (LGB) of each school to ensure that the school have a robust organisational approach in place to deliver governance of the school. - Failure of the Trust and the LGB of each school to have procedures in place to cover the absence of the CEO of the Trust or other members of the senior management team. - Failure of the Trust to ensure that the Trust's estate is safe, well maintained, and complies with relevant Regulations. - Failure of the Trust to either eliminate or mitigate the risk related to cybercrime.

 An action plan is in place to mitigate all of the above risks as far as is reasonably possible and is monitored on an operational basis by the CEO and DFO.
 In specific reference to cybercrime, the Trust has implemented all aspects as required by the RPA insurance scheme to reduce the risk related to cybercrime including all members, directors, governors, and staff having completed the National Cyber Security Centre's cyber security training for school staff.
-Also, with regards to the estate, the Trust obtains professional advice from health and safety experts and building management consultants to ensure that the estate is kept safe and well maintained as well the implementation and monitoring of strong and robust controls.
-To support in the mitigation of the this risk as the Trust continues to grow, the Trust employed its own Estates, Health and Safety Manager from May 2023.
+Also, with regards to the estate, the Trust obtains professional advice from health and safety experts and building management consultants to ensure that the estate is kept safe and well maintained.
+To support in the mitigation of this risk as the Trust continues to grow, the Trust is building capacity within its own internal estates and compliance team that will continue to be supported by external experts.